Energinet-DataHub/geh-core/source/App/documents/authorization.md

 ## Adding New Permissions

-Permissions used by DataHub are located in the `Permission` enum located in Common.Security-package.
+`Permission` enum, located in Common.Security-package, contains the permissions used by DataHub.
 The enum functions as the single source of supported permissions.

 Adding or editing permission can be done in three steps: